- Language of instruction: English

 Bursaries from the University of Nottingham available for those accepted to study abroad at UCT:

-Means tested International Office Travel Bursary of £750 dependant on household income for students begining their studies in 2016.
+Means tested Global Travel Bursary of £750 dependent on household income for students begining their studies in 2016 or after.
 Students who started their studies before 2016 should see the finance webpage, as the award criteria differs (available to students classed as Home Students for fees purposes and accepted to study abroad as part of the University-wide exchange programme)

 Approximate living costs per semester: